 Have the invitation list readily available at your home phone so that anyone can check it off when someone calls.
 Parents should be ready to answer questions that other parents may ask.
 You’ll want to keep this list handy at the party too, in case you need the phone numbers.

-Decide on the teen birthday party activities, games and decorations.
+Decide on party activities, games, and decorations.
 Having games and activities that teens can do when each finds time during the party works best.
 Things like sign-in boards and don’t-say-these-words games free up those who just want to chat and entertain those who need it.
 Decorations should go with the theme, if you have one.
-Themes really do make finding the perfect decorations easy.
-Here are some teen party games.

 Tie up any loose strings for the party and the guest list.
 Ask your teen to call the guests who haven't responded yet to get an accurate account of who will be attending.
 You should also touch base with the chaperones.
 If the party is at home, do any outdoor and out-of-the-way decorating.
 Did your teen order something and it hasn't come in yet?
 Call the company and be sure it's on its way.

 Take the time to get ready and delegate jobs.
-Be sure there is enough time and help on the big day to get the party area ready and yourself ready.
-Have your teen enlist friends who will be attending, older siblings and other chaperones.
+Be sure there is enough time and help on the big day to get the party area and yourself ready.
+Have your teen enlist friends who will be attending, older siblings, and other chaperones.
 Anything that can be prepared ahead of time should be.
-This is also the time to set up a clean up crew.
+This is also the time to set up a cleanup crew.
 Of course, if this is at a different location you will want to take things over early, to set up.